adityamakhija03/devops-qoala-assignment-AdityaMakhija-21ucc009/README.md

  This repository consists of the assignment solution for devops challenge (Qoala)

  Report for the assignment solution is also attached with screenshots

+ I have also added the comments inside the files for more readability